 If you've been involved in a car wreck, you will likely hear from one or more insurance companies.
 The number of companies involved will depend on the number of insurance policies that provide coverage for the incident.

 While Missouri law only requires that a person carry one policy with a \$25,000 minimum policy limit, many individuals carry additional insurance policies (such as umbrella liability policies) that can provide coverage.
-Also, you will likely hear from your own insurance company as they gather information to determine whether they will be responsible for any of your damages.
+Also, you will likely hear from your own insurance company as they gather information to determine whether they will be responsible for any that may be affected by your wreck: (1) underinsured motorist coverage; (2) uninsured motorist coverage; (3) and medical payments coverage.